 This article is also available in Norwegian

 In its alternative state budget for 2019 the Socialist Left Party (SV) again proposes that the Norwegian Women’s Lobby (NWL) is allocated support from the state budget.
 The umbrella organisation for the Norwegian women’s movement still receives no funding from the state, after five years of activity.
 SV has demanded government funding for the Norwegian Women’s Lobby every year since 2014.
-In the hearing on the 2015 state budget in the Norwegian Parliament then-NWL President Margunn Bjørnholt said:
+In the hearing on the 2015 state budget in the Norwegian Parliament NWL’s first President Margunn Bjørnholt said:

 Today’s underfunding of the efforts to eliminate all discrimination against women in Norway, including the underfunding of women’s organisations, is a serious obstacle to full democracy and full equality between women and men, and a violation of Norway’s obligations to women in Norway.